On the number of non-real zeroes of a homogeneous differential polynomial and a generalization of the Laguerre inequalities: Introduction

 Inspired by the Hawaii conjecture and the Newton inequalities, in~\cite{Shapiro} it was conjectured that the number of real zeroes of the rational function

 does not exceed the number of non-real zeroes of the polynomial $p$ of degree $n$.
 The present work was initially motivated by this conjecture.
-We disprove it by a counter-example (see Section~\ref{section:non-real.zeroes}), and estimate the number of non-real zeroes of the differential polynomial
+We construct a counter-example (see Section~\ref{section:non-real.zeroes}), and estimate the number of non-real zeroes of the differential polynomial

 for $\varkappa\in\mathbb{R}$ and $p$ a real polynomial with \textit{only real} zeroes.
-Any multiple zero of $p$ is a zero of $F_{\varkappa}[p](z)$.
-The zeroes of the polynomial $F_{\varkappa}[p](z)$ which are zeroes of $p$ are called \textit{trivial} while all other zeroes are called \textit{non-trivial}.
-So if $p$ has only real zeroes, then all the non-real zeroes of $F_{\varkappa}[p](z)$ are non-trivial.
-In the present work, we find lower and upper bounds on the number of non-real zeroes of $F_{\varkappa}[p](z)$ for arbitrary \textit{real} $\varkappa$.
-Note that if $\varkappa$ is a non-real number, then $F_{\varkappa}[p](z)$ \textit{has no} non-trivial zeroes at all by de Gua's rule~\cite{Polya_1930}, since in this case any zero of $F_{\varkappa}[p](z)$ must be a zero of $p'(z)$.
+Any multiple zero of $p$ is a zero of $F_{\varkappa}[p]$.
+The zeroes of the polynomial $F_{\varkappa}[p]$ which are zeroes of $p$ are called \textit{trivial} while all other zeroes are called \textit{non-trivial}.
+So if $p$ has only real zeroes, then all the non-real zeroes of $F_{\varkappa}[p]$ are non-trivial.
+In the present work, we find lower and upper bounds on the number of non-real zeroes of $F_{\varkappa}[p]$ for arbitrary \textit{real} $\varkappa$.
+Note that if $\varkappa$ is a non-real number, then $F_{\varkappa}[p]$ \textit{has no} non-trivial zeroes at all by de Gua's rule~\cite{Polya_1930}, since in this case any zero of $F_{\varkappa}[p]$ must be a zero of $p'$.
 Thus, the case of non-real~$\varkappa$ is trivial and is out of the scope of the present work.

 The paper is organized as follows.
-In Section~\ref{section:main.results}, we state our main results on the number of non-real zeros of the differential polynomial $F_{\varkappa}[p](z)$ in the case when $\varkappa$ is real and the polynomial $p$ has \textit{only real} zeros.
-Section~\ref{section:function.Q} is devoted to the calculation of the total number of non-trivial zeroes of the polynomial $F_{\varkappa}[p](z)$ for arbitrary complex polynomial $p$.
+In Section~\ref{section:main.results}, we state our main results on the number of non-real zeros of the differential polynomial $F_{\varkappa}[p]$ in the case when $\varkappa$ is real and the polynomial $p$ has \textit{only real} zeros.
+Section~\ref{section:function.Q} is devoted to the calculation of the total number of non-trivial zeroes of the polynomial $F_{\varkappa}[p]$ for arbitrary complex polynomial $p$.
 In Section~\ref{section:real.zeroes}, we prove our main results, inequalities~\eqref{estimates.0}--\eqref{estimates.4} stated in Section~\ref{section:main.results}.
-In Section~\ref{section:non-real.zeroes}, we consider the differential polynomial $F_{\varkappa}[p](z)$ for~$p$ to be an arbitrary real polynomial, and disprove a conjecture of B.\,Shapiro~\cite{Shapiro} by a counterexample.
+In Section~\ref{section:non-real.zeroes}, we consider the differential polynomial $F_{\varkappa}[p]$ for~$p$ to be an arbitrary real polynomial, and disprove a conjecture of B.\,Shapiro~\cite{Shapiro} by a counterexample.
 We also provide a conjecture generalizing the Hawaii conjecture.
 In Appendix, we prove a generalization of an auxiliary fact established in~\cite[Lemma~2.5]{Tyaglov_Hawaii}.

 Throughout the paper we use the following notation.